 What better place to spend your weekend brunch in Paris than on a barge on the River Seine?
 Not only does La Nouvelle Seine boast a brilliant location beneath the dramatic architecture of Notre Dame, and also a varied programme of activities that ranges from comedy to cabaret, but it also serves mouthwatering food.
 There are mini-pastries galore, orange juice, tea and coffee, fresh fruit salad, and pancakes.
 If you’d rather a savoury option, how about scrambled eggs, bacon or smoked salmon?
 The brunch menu costs €28 and they also offer a kids’ brunch with fried egg and small fried potatoes, chicken nuggets, sugar or chocolate donuts, and fresh fruit brochette for €15.
 The best aspect is the unique view of the city from the river.

 This quirky space is a cross between a tiny bar and canteen, and it’s one of the cheapest places to enjoy brunch in Paris.
 Their high-quality espresso is proudly maintained for sale at just €1, which is almost unheard of in Paris!
 With cheap great coffee and a friendly ambiance, rest assured that the brunch is also a high standard.
 Their most popular brunch option is the salmon and eggs Benedict, topped with dill and cream.
 In short, it’s a down-to-earth place with a relatively cheap price tag, a vibrant and charming interior; no pretensions and an impressive selection of fresh food and drink on offer.

-The chef and his ‘Galoubiers’ offer you brunch for €34 per adult, €16 per child from 3 to 10 years old, with free children’s animation event on show from 13:00 to 15:00.
+Having brunch on a barge is definitely a great idea, and the sand barge that now houses Le Galion was built in Amfreville in Normandy in 1910, so is steeped in exciting history.
+This stylish wood-beam set-up boasts a classy ambiance, where you can try their appetising brunch on a Sunday.The chef and his ‘Galoubiers’ offer you brunch for €34 per adult, €16 per child from 3 to 10 years old, with free children’s animation event on show from 13:00 to 15:00.
 Expect generous quantities of coffee, tea, hot chocolate, fruit juice, and an exotic assortment of cereals, as well as an avalanche of mini pastries.

 Le Ruisseau restaurant in Le Marais is most famous for its burgers, taking great pride in the fact that they handcraft and bake their buns on-site every day, but they also serve an incredible brunch.
 Choose from eggs Benedict for €18, or Norwegian cooked eggs for €19, and either way, you’re in for a treat.
 What’s great is that all their meat is carefully sourced – exclusively taken from local farms that ensure sustainable practice is central to their production of top-quality meat.
 Have a creamy coffee or hot chocolate to accompany your eggs, or choose from a range of tea including ceylon, darjeeling, jasmine, and mint.
 A fresh orange, grapefruit, apple, apricot, or berry juice is also included.
 The brunch is served from midday only on Sundays, so don’t miss out.